Laughing gas has been putting a smile on the faces of bikers looking to turn their engines from mild to wild at the flick of a switch for decades.

 Can I get insurance for nitrous oxide kits for a motorbike?

 Yes, although every case is rated on its own merits and there are many more factors than just fitting nitrous that are taken into account when insurers accept risks and set premiums.
-For example, it might be more difficult for a young rider looking to insure a bike with 75bhp of nitrous than for a more experienced rider.
+For example, it might be more difficult for a young rider looking to ensure a bike with 75bhp of nitrous than for a more experienced rider.
 In most cases, it’s no different to any other mod that gives more power – you need an insurance company or broker that understands modifications, like Bikesure.
 We always advise to call first and check you can get cover.

 How much extra power can I have?